Why Agentic Programming Changed the Way I Build Software

 This is not superficial assistance.
 It's analytical collaboration.

-In over 95% of cases, the combination of the agent and myself resulted in solving problems that I likely would not have tackled—or completed—due to time constraints.
+In over 95% of cases, the combination of the system and myself resulted in solving problems that I likely would not have tackled—or completed—due to time constraints.

 The workflow has evolved into something closer to this: